-If you, or someone you know, has no money for food during lockdown, there is help.
+If you, or someone you know, has no money for food, there is help.
 Citizens Advice Isle of Wight can guide you to crisis support.
 Find out more at Isle Help.

 - Isle of Wight Foodbank provides 3 days nutritionally balanced emergency food and support to local people who are referred to them in crisis.

 - Help through Crisis can help with emergency food, gas and electric.